-- Overall, children with the highest attendance will make the most academic progress - Socially, children find it very difficult to settle at school if they are often late or absent.
+• Overall, children with the highest attendance will make the most academic progress

+• Socially, children find it very difficult to settle at school if they are often late or absent.

 For these reasons we work very closely with parents to ensure that children are on time and attend well.
+We will always offer parents support first to help them in improving their child's attendance.
 On the rare occasion that a pupil's attendance drops below 95%, the Local Authority Attendance Officer may intervene.
 The Attendance Office works closely with the school and parents to ensure that attendance improves.
 This is because attendance at school is a legal requirement.